Aidar5/nattoeng/docs/source/book/19_ssh_telnet/paramiko.rst

 Paginated command output
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Example of using paramiko to work with paginated output of *show* command (файл 3_paramiko_more.py):
+Example of using paramiko to work with paginated output of *show* command (3_paramiko_more.py file):

 .. code:: python